-Ok ladies, we’ve made it through the temptations of Thanksgiving…barely, and more Holiday dinners are on the horizon.
+Ok ladies, the Holiday dinners are on the horizon.
 Sometimes those extra pounds seem unavoidable, especially for women.
 Why is it that women seem to have trouble with losing weight?

 What Do The Numbers Say?